Jan Verbesselt and Dainius Masiliunas

 Next option for ls is ls -la .. - this will list all of the files, as in a usual command, hidden files are not shown.
 It will list all files in the parent of the working directory in long format.

 Question 3: What is the difference between ls -l, ls -lh and ls -lh --si?
-Hint: you can run man ls to inspect the meaning of different options
+Hint: try running each command in the terminal and observe the differences in the output.
+You can also run man ls to inspect the meaning of different options.

 Getting information about files